 10. Cardiovascular Diseases:

-Sufficient vitamin D in your body can protect you from heart attack, stroke and many other heart illnesses.
+Sufficient vitamin D in your body can protect you from a heart attack, stroke, and many other heart illnesses.

 It also reduced hypertension which is considered as a silent killer.

 A daily dose of vitamin D can protect your body from infections including influenza A.

 As vitamin D boosts your immunity, you have better chances to get fewer infections.

 12. Metabolic Processes: